 The Passover Meal

 In the regions of Israel, wine was a celebrated drink and was consumed at important festivals and events.
 For instance, drinking four glasses of wine at a Passover meal is still a Jewish tradition.
 Each adult is presented with five glasses of wine, and they are supposed to imbibe only four of them, while the remaining one is left for the prophet to drink if he visits their home.
 The tradition is celebrated to mark the end of Egyptian rule and liberation from slavery for the Jewish people.

 Several reports claim that Jesus had his last meal in the Passover week after his triumphal entry into Jerusalem, which occurred a few days before his crucifixion.
 According to Corinthians, Jesus’s last meal was bread with wine.
 It is believed that he drank the wine and distributed half of the bread amongst his apostles.
 He presented the bread describing it as a part of his body that would stay with them.
 During the last meal, he also predicted that one of his apostles would betray him.

 Due to limited information, it is hard to ascertain the type of wines available during the times of Jesus.
 Moreover, it is also tough to know whether the wines were similar to what we drink today.
 The analysis of their practices and several accounts shows that the wine might have looked similar in appearance but would have had a different taste.

-It was not until the 1100s that regions around Jerusalem started producing wine by using the method of aging grapes and organizing the fermentation process.
+It was not until the 1100s that regions around Jerusalem started producing wine by using the method of ageing grapes and organizing the fermentation process.
 Today, Israel has a healthy consumption of multiple wines, especially red wine.